Affiliate links on Android Authority may earn us a commission. Learn more.

 Unroot by using an app

-Not using SuperSU?
+Are you not using SuperSU?
 There’s a slight chance you might still be able to unroot your phone by taking advantage of a simple app.
 The only caveat is that these applications don’t seem to work well with every smartphone out there.
-It’s kind of a hit or miss.
+It’s a hit-or-miss situation.

-I will say this is a bit of a gamble, as it costs $0.99, but that might be worth it if you don’t want to play around with your phone too much.
+A popular option is Simply Unroot, which can quickly eliminate root privileges in Android devices.
+This is a bit of a gamble, as it costs ~$2.50 to unroot devices, but that might be worth it if you don’t want to play around with your phone too much.

 Unroot by using a file manager

 To do this, you will need a file manager with root access.
-My favorite one happens to be ES File Explorer (just turn on root access in the settings).
+Grab your favorite one and follow the following steps.

 Unroot by installing an OTA update!

 Remember we told you root gets in the way of updating?
-Well, that is only if you want to update the traditional way, you can still push updates manually.
-We won’t get into those details right now, but the trick here is that software updates tend to break root access.
-Most users have to root again, but if you don’t want root it’s easy to simply install your next update.
+Well, that is only if you want to update the traditional way; you can still push updates manually.
+We won’t get into those details right now, but the trick here is that software updates can often break root access.
+Most users have to root again, but installing your next update is easy if you don’t want root.

-The obvious downside is that you do have to wait for an update to arrive.
+The obvious downside is that you have to wait for an update to arrive.
 Oh, and don’t forget to uninstall SuperSu and any other root-related apps.
-Alos keep in mind that this will only work when using the stock recovery on your device.
+Also, remember that this will only work when using the stock recovery on your device.